Biography

 1969

-Publication of the new version of Aloma.
-El carrer de les Camèlies receives the Ramon Llull Award.
+Publication of the new fully rewritten version of Aloma (Edicions 62).
+Camellia Street (El carrer de les Camèlies) won the Ramon Llull Prize.

 1970

-Beginning this year, her works are translated to the most varied languages, including quite remote languages, (Japanese, Vietnamese, etc.).
+The translations of her works began to multiply in the most diverse languages, including those of very remote countries (Japanese, Vietnamese, etc.).

 1971